ChrisDiPiero/Solitaire/README.md

 I built the app mobile first, using CSS variables to make resizing for a larger screen size much easier.

-I also tried to keep as much of the logic as functional as possible since my next step will be to code a go-fish game with the same interface nad re-using as much of the code as possible.
+I also tried to keep as much of the logic as functional as possible since my next step will be to code a go-fish game with the same interface and re-using as much of the code as possible.

 The card faces are a grid in a single SVG that I made in Illustrator.
 The card face and value data pulled from the player decks is used to calculate the object position of the SVG (ala sprite sheet animation).